fralken/sbt-play-npm/README.md

 # sbt-play-npm

-Integrate a Npm application with Play (version 2.6).
+Integrate a Npm application with Play (version 2.6 or 2.7).

 A typical use case is to have a single page application (e.g. implemented with React) that calls a set of Rest api implemented in Play.
 During development you set up a Npm project for tha SPA, and a Play project for the Rest api, being careful to proxy the Play server behind the Node server to avoid any CORS issue.